Skip to main content

 In 2021, the European Commission launched a two-year pilot project on "Best practices for transitioning to higher welfare cage-free egg production systems".
 The project will help egg producers meet market demand by providing practical guidance on how to transition to cage-free systems.

-On 3rd May 2023, the final results from this project will be presented at a high-level conference in Brussels.
+On 3rd May 2023, the final results from this project were presented at a high-level conference in Brussels.
+See all details of the event on the website of the project.

 Related links